IBM/dbb/Migration/sclm/README.md

 * Source Code Migration
 * Build Script Generation (Coming Soon)

-The phases and steps need to be executed in the order presented here as output from one step may be reqired input in a later step.
+The phases and steps need to be executed in the order presented here as output from one step may be required input in a later step.

 ## Phase 1 : SCLM Extraction
 This phase involves the execution of three shell scripts in the 'bin' directory.
 Each of the shell scripts calls `groovy/SclmExtract.groovy` passing in a target REXX script to execute in the 'rexx' directory.
 At the end of each task, the user is required